 Split-Dollar Life Insurance Agreements.
 In December 2010, our Board of Directors approved the Company's entering into supplemental life insurance plans and agreements on the lives of our chief executive officer ("CEO") and his wife.
 As a result of these agreements, as amended in October 2016, based on actuarial tables and other assumptions, during the life expectancies of the insureds, we would pay approximately \$28 million in premiums, and certain trusts owned by our CEO, would pay approximately \$9 million in premiums.
-Based on the projected premiums mentioned above, and assuming the policies remain in effect until the death of the insureds, we will be entitled to receive death benefit proceeds of no less than approximately \$37 million representing the \$28 million of aggregate premiums paid by the trusts.
-In connection with these policies, we paid approximately \$1.3 million in premium payments during each of 2016 and 2015.
+Based on the projected premiums mentioned above, and assuming the policies remain in effect until the death of the insureds, we will be entitled to receive death benefit proceeds of no less than approximately \$37 million representing the \$28 million of aggregate premiums paid by us as well as the \$9 million of aggregate premiums paid by the trusts.
+In connection with these policies, we paid approximately \$1.2 million and \$1.3 million in premium payments during 2017 and 2016, respectively.

 Based on these projections, which are subject to the achievement of certain investment income and life expectancy assumptions, the total economic pre-tax cost to the Company (which includes the projected cost of capital net of the income resulting from the Company's expected future receipt of the \$9 million of premiums paid by the Trusts) would be approximately \$10 million over the life expectancies of the insureds.
-We estimate that our share of the premium payments due on these policies will approximate \$1.2 million in 2017 and decrease annually to approximately \$200,000 over the life expectancies of the insureds.
+We estimate that our share of the premium payments due on these policies will approximate \$1.1 million in 2018 and decrease annually to approximately \$200,000 over the life expectancies of the insureds.
 Our aggregate premium payments (as well as the Trust's) are expected to be repaid to us utilizing the death benefit proceeds.

 The Compensation Committee has determined to offer the above-described fringe benefits and perquisites in order to attract and retain our named executive officers by offering compensation opportunities that are competitive.
 In determining the total compensation payable to our named executive officers, for a given fiscal year, the Compensation Committee considers such fringe benefits and perquisites.
 However, with the exception of the above-mentioned split dollar life insurance agreements related to Mr. Alan B. Miller, given the fact that such other fringe benefits and perquisites, which are available to our named executive officers, represent a relatively insignificant portion of their total compensation, they do not materially influence the decisions made by the Compensation Committee with respect to other elements of each individual's total compensation.
-For a further description of the fringe benefits and perquisites received by our named executive officers during 2016, please refer to the All Other Compensation table included in this Proxy Statement.
+For a further description of the fringe benefits and perquisites received by our named executive officers during 2017, please refer to the All Other Compensation table included in this Proxy Statement.